 This is truly a unique layered Cherry Meringue dessert that was handed down from my Grandmother.

 Meringue can be intimidating but it doesn’t have to be.
-We’ll be giving you tips to make yours a success.
+I’m sharing tips with you to guarantee your cherry dessert is a success.

 Cherry Meringue Dessert Recipe Ingredients.